gregorybchris/chans/README.md

 The reason I chose to do my final project on Chan's algorithm is because of three features that make this algorithm particularly interesting to me.

- - Utilizes other (slower) algorithms to achieve a faster result
+- Utilizes other (slower) algorithms to achieve a faster result.
- - Throws away valuable work and starts over
+- Throws away valuable work and starts over.
- - Uses a geometric progression to reduce a potentially quadratic runtime
+- Uses a geometric progression to reduce a part of the overall runtime from potentially quadratic to linear.

 ### Goals